If you’re enrolling in your company retirement plan, your company may offer you a choice: a Roth 401(k) or a traditional 401(k).

-- You can withdraw your contributions at any time as you can with a Roth IRA.
+- You can withdraw your contributions at any time, just as you can with a Roth IRA.

 Tax Differences: Roth 401(k) vs. Traditional 401(k)

-Roth vs. traditional 401(k) is a question of when you pay taxes.
-You pay taxes before contributing to a Roth 401(k) and you don’t pay taxes until after you withdraw from a traditional 401(k).
+Roth versus traditional 401(k) is a question of when you pay taxes.
+You pay taxes before contributing to a Roth 401(k); you don’t pay taxes until after you withdraw from a traditional 401(k).

 Determining which option is better for you likely boils down to your answer to this question: Are you currently paying a lower tax rate than you expect to be in the future?
 If your answer is “Yes,” a Roth 401(k) is a great option.

-Clark is on the record saying he expects taxes to rise in the future, so he thinks there’s a clear answer to the question of Roth vs. traditional 401(k).
+Clark is on the record saying he expects taxes to rise in the future, so he thinks there’s a clear answer to the question of Roth versus traditional 401(k).

 “Our tax rates today are unusually low because we’re running massive budget deficits.
 Who’s going to pay for those?”
 Clark says.